demandchain/health-plugin/README.md

 # Offers Health Plugin

-This is a Rails (>= 3.1.0) plugin to enable functionality for monitoring of a Rails application via the Offers Health Application.
+This is a Rails (>= 3.1.0) plugin to enable functionality for monitoring of a Rails application.

 No modification of the host Rails application should be required; add the gem to your bundler `Gemfile` and configure the `health-plugin` via an initializer in your host application.